mukobi/MLAB-Transformers-From-Scratch/README.md

 2. Create a virtual environment with venv or Anaconda and activate it if you like to work with virtual environments.
 3. [Install PyTorch](https://pytorch.org/get-started/locally/) with the appropriate configuration for your environment.
 4. Run `pip install -r requirements.txt` to install the other requirements for this repository.
+5. Run `pip install -e .` to install the package in an editable state.

 ### Testing